 Verifying Fonts in a PDF File

 Differences in PDF output occur most often when a font that does not support non-Latin characters is used in a report and then non-Latin characters are added to the report.
 You should test the PDF rendering output on both the report server and the client computers to verify that the report renders correctly.

-Do not rely on viewing the report in Preview or exporting to HTML because the report will look correct due to automatic font substitution performed by the graphical design interface or by Microsoft Internet Explorer, respectively.
-If there are Unicode Glyphs missing on the server, you may see characters replaced with a question mark (?).
-If there is a font missing on the client, you may see characters replaced with boxes (□).
+Don't rely on viewing the report in Preview or exporting to HTML.
+The report will look correct due to automatic font substitution performed by Report Builder or by the browser, respectively.
+If Unicode Glyphs are missing on the server, you may see characters replaced with a question mark (?).
+If a font is missing on the client, you may see characters replaced with boxes (□).